Inspiration4Learning

 This page has been automatically translated.
 The translation may contain errors.
 Read the original Dutch version.

-Calculating on the edge of the newspaper
+Math on the Edge of the Newspaper

 7 miljoen bloembollen in de Keukenhof, maar niemand kan komen kijken